United Liberation Front of Asom: Assassinations

 In resentment, conflicts arose with train passengers from North Eastern Indians states passing through some of the stations like Katihar, Jamalpur, Kishanganj in Bihar.

 During that period ULFA was already losing its popularity and ground across many pockets in Assam where it had strongholds.
 However, ULFA took this situation as an opportunity to fan an opposition against 'India' among people in Assam.
 They started killing Hindi-speaking people mostly having origin in Bihar in the State.

 On 15 August 2004, an explosion occurred in Dhemaji District of Assam in which 13 people died, mainly women and school children.
 This explosion was carried out by ULFA.
 The ULFA has obliquely accepted responsibility for the blast.
 This appears to be the first instance of ULFA admitting to public killings with an incendiary device.

 In January 2007, the ULFA once again struck in Assam killing approximately 62 Hindi-speaking migrant workers mostly from Bihar.
 ULFA notoriety as a directionless and unpopular organisation increased, as the bomb blast victims also included several indigenous Assamese people.

-The Central Government made a tough response, forcing a dreaded group of ULFA - 28 Battalion to unilaterally bow down and seek asylum from the government.
+The Central Government made a tough response, forcing a dreaded group of ULFA – 28 Battalion to unilaterally bow down and seek asylum from the government.
 This particular one-sided ceasefire broke the backbone of ULFA.

-On 15 March 2007, ULFA triggered a blast in Guwahati, injuring six persons as it celebrated its 'army day'.
+On 15 March 2007, ULFA triggered a blast in Guwahati, injuring six people as it celebrated its 'army day'.

+On June 2010, in a IED blast claimed by ULFA at Goalpara, killed five CRPF jawans and injured 33.

+In November 2017, in a joint attack by ULFA-NSCN (K), it ambushed and killed 3 jawans and injured 4 at Pengeri area of Tinsukia District.

 Economic subversion

-The ULFA has claimed responsibility for bombings of economic targets like crude oil pipelines, freight trains and government buildings, including 7 August 2005 attack on oil pipelines in Assam.
-ULFA carried out a bombing and destruction of a five million-liter petrol reservoir at Digboi refinery in Tinsukia, with an estimated property loss of Rs 200million.
-On the same day they also damaged a gas pipeline in the oil district of Tinsukia.
+The ULFA has claimed responsibility for bombings of economic targets like crude oil pipelines, freight trains and government buildings, including a 7 August 2005 attack on oil pipelines in Assam.
+ULFA carried out a bombing and destruction of a five million-liter petrol reservoir at Digboi refinery in Tinsukia, with an estimated property loss of 200 million rupees.
+On the same day, they also damaged a gas pipeline in the oil district of Tinsukia.